George Majeroni

 George Majeroni, also known as Giorgio Majeroni, (1877–1924) was a stage and screen actor.
 His starring roles in silent films included My Lady Incog opposite Hazel Dawn.

 Majeroni was born in Melbourne, Australia and was part of a family of actors.
 His older brother Mario Majeroni was born in Sardinia and also came to the U.S.

 His first performance in the U.S. was in 1905.
 He had a wife and two children.
 Majeroni died at Saranac Lake in New York's Adirondacks.

+He portrayed Bolo Pasha in the 1918 film The Caillaux Case.